Porsche Design And Ananda Development Debut Asia's First Porsche Design Tower In Bangkok

 Date

-Porsche Design has announced a collaboration with Thai Real estate developer Ananda Development to create the Porsche Design Tower Bangkok.
+BANGKOK, THAILAND/STUTTGART, GERMANY - media OutReach Newswire - 27 August 2024 - Porsche Design has announced a collaboration with Thai Real estate developer Ananda Development to create the Porsche Design Tower Bangkok.
 The ultra-luxury residence, located on Sukhumvit 38, is aimed at ultra-high net-worth individuals and will be the first of its kind in Asia and the third globally.
-The project features 22 exclusive duplex and quadplex 'Sky Villas' ranging from 525 to 1,135 square meters, with an average price of USD 15 million and up to USD 40 million. construction is set to begin next year and complete by the end of 2028.
+The project features 22 exclusive duplex and quadplex 'Sky Villas' ranging from 525 to 1,135 square meters, with an average price of USD 15 million and up to USD 40 million.
+Construction is set to begin next year and complete by the end of 2028.

-Porsche Design and Ananda Development Debut Asia's First Porsche Design Tower in Bangkok

 The partnership between Porsche Design and Ananda Development combines design excellence with engineering prowess to create a future landmark.
 Lutz Meschke, Deputy Chairman of the Executive Board at Porsche AG, stated that the project fits into Porsche's approach to offer exclusive experiences to discerning customers and marks a significant step for Porsche in South Asia.